 Here are five practical evaluation criteria:

-As Gartner notes in recent LCAP reports, the most successful platforms are those that serve fusion teams—cross-functional groups that include both IT and business roles.
+As Gartner notes in recent LCAP reports, the most successful platforms are those that serve fusion teams - cross-functional groups that include both IT and business roles.
+According to Gartner’s latest forecast, the low-code development market is set to keep growing rapidly learn more in our breakdown here.

 Kissflow is not in the Gartner MQ.
 But it is built for companies who think beyond the quadrant.